 arrive at the rail or bus station, make sure you take advantage of the FREE

-shuttle bus taking you from Stand 1 directly to the Christmas Market, up
+shuttle bus taking you from Stand 1 directly to the Christmas Market, every 10 minutes,

 shopping streets and make your way down to the market, just a few minutes' walk